nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 The student's name does not match any of the names in the directory.

     * 1a1.
-AcademyDirectory shows an error message.
+Academy Directory shows an error message.

       Use case resumes at step 1.

 * 1b.
 The input grade is not a positive integer.

     * 1b1.
-AcademyDirectory requests for user to enter a positive integer.
+Academy Directory requests for user to enter a positive integer.

       Use case resumes at step 1.

 * 2a.
 The assessment already exists.

     * 2a1.
-AcademyDirectory edits the grade for the existing assessment.
+Academy Directory edits the grade for the existing assessment.

       Use case ends.

 * 2b.
 The assessment is new.

     * 2b1.
-AcademyDirectory adds a new assessment with the input grade.
+Academy Directory adds a new assessment with the input grade.

       Use case ends.